 It’s very hard for me to describe Angkor Wat.
 Because it’s one of those places which you must feel and live for yourself.
 We had moments when we felt as if we were floating in a fairy tale or that we’d traveled back in time.
 But we also had moments when we felt as if we were sitting in a Hollywood shooting stage.
 However, today I will not share our Angkor Wat experience, but the day we literally chased a sunset.

 It all started with a rather silly conversation…

 We had a day when we felt tired from all those temples.
-Our eyes were drooling for some rest (yes, Angkor Wat can get you pretty tired, I will tell you about this).
+Our eyes were drooling for some rest (yes, a three-day Angkor Wat tour can get you pretty tired, I will tell you about this).
 So we woke up early in the morning and decided to have a relaxing day.
 We wandered around Siem Reap, had massages (there were more than one), got to relax.
 We even did a cooking class, a pretty delicious one!

 Right when our relaxation hit sky-high, we decided to have ice cream.
 And it was then that we realized that the sunset was near.
 And we both knew that we still had one entry left to the temples, so we could have easily caught an Angkor Wat sunset.
 But we had also seen the tons of photos on the internet with tourists packed like sardines and desperate to catch the famous Angkor Wat sunset.
 However, I need to give you our conversation (more or less dumb – we were too relaxed for an intellectual one):

 “The sun’s about to set!”
 I told Vlad enjoying our ice creams.

 “Do you want to go and see just why an Angkor Wat sunset is so famous?“

 “I don’t feel like going.
 Remember the photos with the crammed tourists?”